Changliu52/ORB_SLAM2_ROS/README.md

 ORB-SLAM2 is a real-time SLAM library for **Monocular**, **Stereo** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the stereo and RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.
 We provide examples to run the SLAM system in the [KITTI dataset](http://www.cvlibs.net/datasets/kitti/eval_odometry.php) as stereo or monocular, and in the [TUM dataset](http://vision.in.tum.de/data/datasets/rgbd-dataset) as RGB-D or monocular.
 We also provide a ROS node to process live monocular or RGB-D streams. **The library can be compiled without ROS**.
 ORB-SLAM2 provides a GUI to change between a *SLAM Mode* and *Localization Mode*, see section 9 of this document.

+**Notes about this fork**: the code has been refactored to allow disabling the GUI at compile-time and export all data (map, estimated pose, marked frame) to ROS.
+Most of the functionality "lost" from the GUI is recovered by external tools such as RViz, while several additional capabilities are gained, such as integration with other ROS-enabled software and the possibility of distributing computation and visualization across several network-linked computers.

 #####Videos showing ORB-SLAM2:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=dF7_I2Lin54
 " target="_blank"><img src="http://img.youtube.com/vi/dF7_I2Lin54/0.jpg"